umarhassan-mitodl/cms.631-spring-2017/content/pages/readings.md

  Blair, J. A. "The Rhetoric of Visual Arguments."
 Chapter 2 in *Defining Visual Rhetorics*.
 Lawrence Erlbaum, 2014.
 ISBN: 9780805844023. pp. 41-61.

 Bertini, E., and M. Stefaner.
-Episode 17, "[Data Sculptures](http://datastori.es/episode17-data-sculptures/)." *Data Stories* \[podcast\].
+Episode 17, "{{% resource_link "f9573a42-d2ba-451a-9a38-721cc1fae29e" "Data Sculptures" %}}." *Data Stories* \[podcast\].
 (Listen to the first 27 minutes.)

-Jansen, Y., P. Dragicevic, J. A. Isenberg, et al. "[Opportunities and Challenges for Data Physicalization."
-(PDF - 1.6MB)](https://hal.inria.fr/hal-01120152/document). *Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI)*, April 2015.
+Jansen, Y., P. Dragicevic, J. A. Isenberg, et al. "{{% resource_link "94a7fde3-f2d9-471d-ba50-c8a4d14c9514" "Opportunities and Challenges for Data Physicalization.\" (PDF - 1.6MB)" %}}. *Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI)*, April 2015.

 ### Graduate Readings

-Yvonne Jansen, Kasper Hornbæk. "[A Psychophysical Investigation of Size as a Physical Variable."
-(PDF - 10MB)](https://hal.inria.fr/hal-01219057/document) *IEEE Transactions on Visualization and Computer Graphics* 22 no. 1 (2016): 479 - 488.
+Yvonne Jansen, Kasper Hornbæk. "{{% resource_link "de1e5d4c-08b3-437c-b642-3f1357fce75e" "A Psychophysical Investigation of Size as a Physical Variable.\" (PDF - 10MB)" %}} *IEEE Transactions on Visualization and Computer Graphics* 22 no. 1 (2016): 479 - 488.

 {{< tdclose >}}{{< tdopen >}}